LdT: An indicator of ionospheric activity based on statistical distributions in GNSS-derived TEC rates of change: Methods Algorithms

 There is a key tradeoff here, which we have tried to bridge by using both fully divided data and aggregated data.
 Because of the highly contingent nature of signal availability and reception, and of ionospheric properties, at different times or locations, we cannot always safely assume that a distribution is perfectly representative, even if the slice contains a large number of dTEC samples.
 However, it is difficult to sample even the relatively coarse zones adequately if we insist on the quiet conditions needed for a ``nothing happening'' reference.
 Notably, we find many more recorded events in northern latitude (sometimes even eight times more at high north compared to high south); which is a key reason why we choose our divisions to distinguish between northern and southern mid and high magnetic latitudes.
 Without such a division, an apparent ``all high latitudes'' result would in fact contain a significant bias towards northern high latitudes.
 Likewise, aggregated event counts in our longitude divisions vary by up to a factor of five between the highest (for lonc:000) and the lowest (for lonc:180, 210, 330).

-Notwithstanding these sampling concerns, by allowing slices localized in both space and time, we can still track moving disturbances, as well as follow more generic sun-following ionospheric features; thus enabling useful predictive capability.
+Notwithstanding these sampling concerns, by allowing slices localized in both space and time, we can still track moving disturbances \cRed{on a coarse geographical scale}, as well as follow more generic sun-following ionospheric features; thus enabling useful predictive capability.